Chapter 23: Shining Mountain

 Otual dropped, the flight of his sword reversed to open a long gash in the soldier’s calf.

-Yet, that left an opening.
-The hatchet slashed.
+That left an opening.
+His hatchet slashed.
 Blood sprouted from its path.

 Blackhawk knew he’d not be able to stand for long.
 Nor could he pursue.

 Kneeling before an altar, Caileagh completed the ritual and drank the still-warm blood of the sacrifice.
 “I beseech thee, Oh Spirits, guide me so that I can continue to be of use to you… and to Gaelib.
 Show me what you require of me.
 Tell me that I am not,” her voice caught, “used up and ready to be cast aside.”